Sarvesh-CSE/ComputerScience/software_engineering/web_content.md

 ---
 **Structured Analysis Tools**
-* used for information gathering using visualizatiuons and in crisp manner
+* used for information gathering using visualizations and in a crisp manner
 1. DFD
 2. Data Dictionary
 3. Decision Trees